USD ($)

 Share

-By reading this article, you will be familiar with all concepts related to routing tables.
-If you also want to master the practical aspects of routing tables, you can check out our networking courses.
+Furthermore, if you also want to master the practical aspects of routing tables, like configuration or troubleshooting, you can check out our networking courses.

 What is a Routing Table?

-Routing Table Definition: A routing table is a data structure used by routers to store network path information and use it to determine the best route for forwarding data packets to their intended destinations.
+A routing table in computer networks is a database that stores network path information and shares it with routers to determine the best route for forwarding data packets to their intended destinations.

-When a data packet is sent from a source to a destination, the router refers to the routing table to determine the best path for delivering the packet.
-It contains entries with destination IP addresses, next hops, and metrics for efficient packet delivery.
+When a data packet is sent from a source to a destination, the router refers to its routing table to determine the best path for delivering the packet.
+A routing table contains entries with fields like destination IP addresses, next hops, and metrics for efficient packet delivery.

 routing table image

-You can view the contents of a routing table by utilizing the command “show IP route” in a command-line interface.
-This command provides a detailed overview of the routing paths and metrics that the router uses to make forwarding decisions.
+You can view the contents of a routing table by utilizing the command “show IP route” in a command-line interface of router.

 CCNA Certification Training CourseGet online training for the CCNA certification Exam.Explore course